sanadwj/Weather-app/README.md

 ### Deployment

-This project has been deployed on Netlify.
+This project has been deployed on Github.

 ## Author